Lisa Goes Gaga: Reception

 "Lisa Goes Gaga" was originally broadcast on May 20, 2012 in the United States, as part of the "Animation Domination" television line-up on Fox.
 Upon airing, it acquired 4.79 million viewers and a 2.1 rating in the 18–49 demographic, indicating that 2.1 percent of individuals between ages 18 and 49 who watched television viewed the episode.
 "Lisa Goes Gaga" faced fierce competition, airing simultaneously with 60 Minutes on CBS, America's Got Talent on NBC, and the 2012 Billboard Music Awards on ABC.
-Total viewership and ratings for the program evoked significant increases from the previous episode, "Ned 'n' Edna's Blend Agenda", which attained 4.07 million viewers and a 1.9 rating in the 18–49 demographic, and also is the lowest rated episode to date in Nielsen Rating homes.
+Total viewership and ratings for the program evoked significant increases from the previous episode, "Ned 'n' Edna's Blend Agenda", which attained 4.07 million viewers and a 1.9 rating in the 18–49 demographic, and also is the lowest-rated episode to date in Nielsen Rating homes.

-The episode produced varying responses from television commentators, and mostly mixed to negative reviews from viewers.
+The episode produced varying responses from television commentators, and mostly negative reviews from viewers.
 "Lisa Goes Gaga" provoked The A.V.
-Club journalist Rowan Kaiser to conclude that the installment "wasn't that painful to watch"—albeit she found the concept and general execution to be irritating.
-In her B− review, Kaiser asserted that "Lisa Goes Gaga" used a straight-forward interpretation of the singer, and felt that Lady Gaga's appearance was superior to previous guest appearances.
+Club journalist Rowan Kaiser to conclude that the installment "wasn't that painful to actually watch"—albeit she found the concept and general execution to be irritating.
+In her B− review, Kaiser asserted that "Lisa Goes Gaga" used a straightforward interpretation of the singer, and felt that Lady Gaga's appearance was superior to previous guest appearances.
 "So many Simpsons celebrity voices," she stated, "show up for a few minutes at most, with Extras-style 'Wow, Chris Martin of Coldplay, what are you doing here?'
 Or they voice one-off characters without enough flair to be memorable.
-Instead, Gaga was the focus of the entire episode, to the point where if you wanted to call it a half-hour commercial for Lady Gaga, you probably wouldn’t be wrong.
-Fortunately for 'Lisa Goes Gaga', the celebrity at its heart is entertaining enough that it being her commercial isn’t a complete waste of time."
+Instead, Gaga was the focus of the entire episode, to the point where if you wanted to call it a half-hour commercial for Lady Gaga, you probably wouldn't be wrong.
+Fortunately for 'Lisa Goes Gaga', the celebrity at its heart is entertaining enough that it being her commercial isn't a complete waste of time."
 A writer for HLN avouched that The Simpsons managed to culminate its season "with a lot of style"; David Greenwald of Billboard echoed similar sentiments.
 Gaga's performance was frequently mentioned in the critiques.
 Idolator's Becky Bain, Tracy Gilchrist of SheWired, and Caroline Westbrook of Metro issued favorable assessments of her acting: the latter affirmed that Gaga had many memorable moments throughout the episode.

 "The series did make good use of their guest star instead of reducing her role to a small cameo," opined TV Fanatic's Teresa L., who concluded: "The episode ended up turning into one long-running gag about Gaga's eccentricities and a rehashing of all her most 'shocking' moments."
 Jocelyn W. of TV Equals said, "Lady Gaga helped The Simpsons end its 23rd season on a memorable note."

+"Lisa Goes Gaga" is often listed as one of the series' worst episodes.